Ilariidae

-The Ilariidae is a family of fossil mammals.
+Ilariidae is a family of extinct vombatiform marsupials.
 Most ilariids are found in the middle Tertiary faunal assemblages of South Australia.
-Ilaria illumidens is the best-preserved representative of this extinct clade of vombatiforms.
+Ilaria illumidens is the best-preserved representative of this extinct clade.

-The species is found in the Namba Formation of Late Oligocene age, at Lake Pinpa, South Australia.
+The only known specimen of Ilaria illumidens was found in the Namba Formation of Late Oligocene age, at Lake Pinpa, South Australia.
 The material consists of a partial cranium and mandibular fragments with most of the dentition, together with parts of the postcranial skeleton.
 The other species in this family are known from a few jaw fragments and intact molars attached; they are categorised in a separate family because their teeth structure is unique among Diprotodontia, in having a complicated folding pattern.
 Ilariids are thought to be the largest marsupials of their time in the Lake Eyre and Tarkarooloo basin.